Timeshift tutorial

 This video explains the process in a straightforward way:

-Further Implementation
+Further Implementation by system restore snapshots

 Timeshift can be further implemented, however, to include system snapshots whenever there is a system change committed by updating, installing, or removing packages.